freqlabs/nbd-init/README.md

 The example could easily be adapted to use `ggated(8)` and `ggatec(8)` instead of `nbd-server` and `nbd-client`.

+It may be possible to configure a `hastd(8)` primary node for the root filesystem provider with this hook.
+This would allow an entire system to be highly available.
+A secondary node could detect a primary node failure, configure itself as the new primary, and reroot to the highly available root.

 In the future, a userland RBD client for [Ceph](http://ceph.com/ceph-storage/block-storage/) could take advantage of this same mechanism to mount FreeBSD's root filesystem from from a cluster